Skip to main content

 tip

-The convenience function getData(...) from erc725.js will return you the whole list of addresses with permissions, when providing the AddressPermission[] array data key as a parameter.
+The convenience function getData(...) from erc725.js will return you the whole list of controllers when providing the AddressPermission[] array data key as a parameter.

-You can obtain the list of address that have some permissions set on the linked ERC725Account by querying the AddressPermission[] data key, on the ERC725Y storage via getData(...).
+You can obtain the list of controllers that have some permissions on the linked ERC725Account by reading the AddressPermission[] data key via getData(...).

 • key: 0xdf30dba06db6a30e65354d9a64c609861f089545ca58c6b4dbe31a5f338cb0e3